negashi-project/repo-1/README.txt

-This application is being developed for one community.
-It is applied on this mini project, different front ednd technologies and java based technologies and frameworks.
-Including
+This application is being developed using the following technologies Jsp
-Jsp
 Hibernet
 HTML5